Continuation maps for the Morse fundamental group: A relative Morse fundamental group over

-\begin{remark} We may also see the trajectories which diverge towards points of the form $(m_0,-\infty)$ or $(m_{k+1},+\infty)$ as trajectories which intersect $M\times\{d_0\}$ or $M\times\{d_{k+1}\}$, for constants $d_0$ and $d_{k+1}$ that are respectively smaller, or bigger, than the smallest, or biggest, critical point of $h$.
+\begin{remark} We may also see the trajectories which diverge towards points of the form $(m_0,-\infty)$ or $(m_{k},+\infty)$ as trajectories which intersect $M\times\{d_0\}$ or $M\times\{d_{k}\}$, for constants $d_0$ and $d_{k+1}$ that are respectively smaller, or bigger, than the smallest, or biggest, critical point of $h$.
 In this sense, we could also look at them as trajectories which enter a certain sublevel set $F^{-1}(c)$, where $c$ is smaller than any critical value of $F$. \end{remark}

-Let us choose $\ast \in {\rm Crit}_0(F)\cup\widetilde{{\rm Crit}}_0(f_0)\times\{-\infty\}\cup\widetilde{{\rm Crit}}_0(f_{k+1})\times\{+\infty\}$, where $\widetilde{{\rm Crit}}_i(f_{0})$ (resp. $\widetilde{{\rm Crit}}_i(f_{k+1})$) is equal to ${\rm Crit}_i(f_{0})$ (resp. ${\rm Crit}_i(f_{k+1})$) if $\lim_{s\rightarrow -\infty} h(s)=-\infty$ (resp. $\lim_{s\rightarrow +\infty} h(s)=-\infty$), and is empty otherwise.
+Let us choose $\ast \in {\rm Crit}_0(F)\cup\widetilde{{\rm Crit}}_0(f_0)\cup\widetilde{{\rm Crit}}_0(f_k)$, where $\widetilde{{\rm Crit}}_i(f_{0})$ (resp. $\widetilde{{\rm Crit}}_i(f_k)$) is equal to ${\rm Crit}_i(f_{0})\times\{-\infty\}$ (resp. ${\rm Crit}_i(f_k)\times\{+\infty\}$) if $\lim_{s\rightarrow -\infty} h(s)=-\infty$ (resp. $\lim_{s\rightarrow +\infty} h(s)=-\infty$), and is empty otherwise.

-\begin{definition} Since topologically, the unstable manifolds constituting steps are intervals, compactifying them implies adding two points of to the ends.
-We say that a Morse step \textit{begins} (resp. \textit{ends}) at such a point if the first (resp. second) point (with regards to our chosen orientation on the step) added is that point.
+\begin{definition} We say that a Morse step \textit{begins} (resp. \textit{ends}) at a point if the beginning (resp. end) of the Latour cell (with regards to our chosen orientation on the step) is of the form $(\gamma,\gamma_{(y,s)})$ if $s\neq \pm\infty$, or of the form $(\gamma_y,s)$ if $s=\pm\infty$.
 Two Morse steps are said to be \textit{consecutive} if the end of the first one is the beginning of the second one.
 A Morse \textit{path} for $F$ is a word of the form $\sigma_1…\sigma_r$, where $\sigma_i$ is a Morse step for every $i\in\{1,…,r\}$, and $\sigma_i$ and $\sigma_{i+1}$ are consecutive steps.
 We say that it is \textit{based} at $\ast$ if $\sigma_1$ begins in $\ast$. \end{definition}